• Residence & Occupation Permits

 We Assist With:

-• Eligibility assessment and personalised retirement guidance
+• Personalised eligibility assessments and retirement planning guidance

-• Banking introductions and account opening
+• Banking introductions and account opening support

-• Dependent applications
+• Dependent residence permit applications

-• Ongoing support before and after arrival
+• Ongoing support before and after your arrival in Mauritius

 Wallpaper-topaz-denoise-min.jpg